aschzero/hera/README.md

 Hera will need a Cloudflare certificate so it can manage tunnels on your behalf.

 1. Download a new certificate by visiting https://www.cloudflare.com/a/warp
-2. Rename the file to `cert.pem`
+2. Rename the file to `cert.pem` if it is not already
 3. Move the certificate to a directory that can be mounted as a volume (see [Required Volumes](#required-volumes)).

 ----

 ## Create a Network

-Hera must be able to connect to your containers before it can create a tunnel.
-During the configuration verification process, Hera checks to ensure it can successfully resolve the hostname of the container.
-This allows Hera to supply valid addresses to Cloudflare during the tunnel creation process.
+Hera must be able to connect to your containers and resolve their hostnames before it can create a tunnel.
+This allows Hera to supply a valid address to Cloudflare during the tunnel creation process.

 It is recommended to create a dedicated network for Hera and attach your desired containers to the new network.